 Unlike most money-borrowing apps, PockBox is a marketplace or the middleman between you and lenders.
 After you complete an application, which only takes a few minutes, multiple lenders will review it, and if you qualify, they’ll reach out with an offer.

-Most lenders on the instant cash app offer loans up to $2,500, but you can get cash advances for as low as $100 as well.
+You can borrow from $100 to $20,000, depending on the lender and your qualifying factors.
 PockBox doesn’t charge a fee for their service, but the lenders that offer you a loan might.
-So always ask to see the total cost of the loan before accepting one.
+So, always ask to see the total cost of the loan before accepting one.

 Instant Cash Loan vs. Instant Cash Advance Loan vs. Pay Day Loan